Demo · Build · Transform · Enjoy

 The eating area and built-in desk were reimagined as an island and cooking station.
 We added a window and raised the ceiling.

-We gutted the room and shifted each element to a new location.
 The old radiator, oddly tucked in the corner, was replaced with a cast-iron baseboard radiator.

 Swapping a shower curtain for a glass enclosure increases the light and sense of space.
-A less opaque window also increases the natural light.

 We removed a little-used exterior door and replaced it with a wall, new cabinets, and shelving.
-The stove and refrigerator were relocated, and the sink jumped over to the new island.

 The butler’s pantry sink, dishwasher, and refrigerator were replaced with storage cabinetry.